Skip to main content

 • “Some stories carry a sharper thematic edge or a more engrossing sense of atmosphere, delivering a concentrated burst of tension or emotion that lingers beyond their short runtime.”

-• “Only two of them were kinda good and the rest just felt like some student project for making a game; all the games had no identity and no atmosphere, just one event that keeps repeating and every time it gets a little harder.
-It feels like browser games or the games Caseoh plays on his streams; there’s nothing new these games offer, to be honest.”
+• “Only two of them were kinda good and the rest just felt like some student project for making a game.
+All the games have no identity and no atmosphere, just one event that keeps repeating and every time it gets a little harder.
+Feels like browser games or the games Caseoh plays on his streams; there’s nothing new these games offer, to be honest.”

 • emotional

-• “The anthology is less about a unified narrative and more about the emotional residue left behind by each vignette.”
+• “The anthology focuses less on a unified narrative and more on the emotional residue left behind by each vignette.”

 • grinding